-- (2) Performance incentive arrangements, including performancerelated remuneration, are to be directly linked to the performance assessment system specified in section 50 of this Law. - 52.
+- (2) Performance incentive arrangements, including performance-related remuneration, are to be directly linked to the performance assessment system specified in section 50. - 52.
 (1) The amount of any performance-related portion of the remuneration of a staff member for a financial year is to be determined as part of the performance assessment process undertaken in accordance with section 50.